-One hot summer I hiked from Hoo Doo pass to Clear Water Crossing via Fish Lake.
-Nothing was more disappointing, on that 90 degree day, just as I settled down to enjoy the cool water of Fish Lake, to then hear a 4 wheeler making it's way into the lake up from the Idaho side.
-My 4 wheeler friends would say "sucks to be me", but that is just the way I am when it comes to experiencing the frontier the way it was.
+Hiking, for me, is a time to escape from the chaos of everyday life; a time to unwind and recharge.One hot summer I hiked from Hoo Doo pass to Clear Water Crossing via Fish Lake.
+On that 90 degree day, just as I settled down to enjoy the cool water of Fish Lake, I heard a four wheeler making its way into the lake up from the Idaho side,breaking the serene silence of the mountain lake; nothing was more disappointing.
+My four wheeler friends would say "sucks to be me", but that is just the way I am when it comes to experiencing the frontier the way it was.

 Some would say, by not allowing motorized vehicles in to the Great Burn, you are

-restricting the rights of others and threatening businesses. and I can assure you that there are plenty of places in The Lolo National Forest, The Nez Pierce National Forest, and in the Missoula and Mineral Counties, that I and others can still navigate our motorized vehicles And the motorized vehicle businesses don't appear to be threatened either if you consider there are as many dealerships as wilderness areas.
+restricting the rights of others and threatening businesses.
+To be clear, I am not an opponent of motorized vehicle usage.
+As I previously mentioned, I have ridden motorcycles, four-wheelers, and snow mobiles.
+I simply believe that there already exists a sufficient amount of roads and trails in The Lolo National Forest, The Nez Pierce National Forest, and in the Missoula and Mineral Counties, trails which do not intrude upon the Great Burn, for myself and others to navigate our motorized vehicles on.
+Additionally, the motorized vehicle businesses do not appear to be threatened,if you consider there are as many dealerships as wilderness areas.
+Therefore, I believe that the preservation of one of the last truly untouched wilderness areas, the Great Burn, can be achieved without any threat to businesses or individual rights.

-There is another reason to preserve the Great Burn: economic diversity.
+Another reason to preserve the Great Burn: economic diversity.
 As known, the agriculture, logging, and mining industries have their ups and downs depending on supply and demand.
 By having one more industry such as Great Burn tourism, you can have a more stable economy in good times and in bad.
-There are a certain amount of people that use the Great Burn- backpackers, berry pickers, hunters, fisherman, outfitters etc. The key to the success of the Great Burn attracting these people lies in the fact that they have a pristine untouched quiet place to enjoy when they get to the Great Burn.
-They spend a significant amount of money in Montana and Idaho restaurants, gas stations, hotels, and sporting goods stores as they travel here by airport, car, truck, and outfitter's horses to get to the Great Burn.
-Thus if one more industry is needed to support the economy, then add Great Burn tourism.
+There are a certain people that use the Great Burn- backpackers, berry pickers, hunters, fisherman, outfitters etc. The key to the success of the Great Burn attracting these people is maintaining a pristine, untouched, quiet place to enjoy when they get to the Great Burn.
+They spend a significant amount of money at Montana and Idaho restaurants, gas stations, hotels, and sporting goods stores as they travel here by airport, car, truck, and outfitter's horses to adventure into the Great Burn.
+Thus, if one more industry is needed to support the economy, then add Great Burn tourism.

 The above are just a few reasons to support the Great Burn proposed wilderness.
 I see both sides of the issues: the need to preserve tradition and the frontier, while at the same time maintaining economic diversity.
 We may have over conquered the frontier, and now it is time to preserve a small portion of it to remain much like it was in the time of Lewis and Clark.
-Let' keep the Great Burn as a wild frontier while allowing multiple use including motorized vehicles to occur in more appropriate areas.
+Let us keep the Great Burn as a wild frontier while allowing motorized vehicle use to occur in more appropriate areas.

 Richard Gould